ahmadrezaM97/notes/notes/Fleeting Notes/Profile Go Applications.md

 __Sweeping___
 * Occurs when Goroutines attempt to allocate new heap memory
 * The latency of Sweeping is added to the cost of performing an allocation, not GC

+__GC Percentage__
+1. GC percentage is set to 100 by default
+2. Represents a ratio of how much new heap memory can be allocated before the next collection has to start
+3. set with  `GOGC` environmental variable.